netdata/netdata/packaging/installer/methods/kubernetes.md

   > :bookmark_tabs: Info
   >
-  > These override settings, along with the Helm chart's defaults, will retain an hour's worth of metrics (`history = 3600`, or `3600 seconds`) on each child node.
+  > These override settings, along with the Helm chart's defaults, will retain an hour's worth of metrics (`retention = 3600`, or `3600 seconds`) on each child node.
 Based on your metrics retention needs, and the resources available on your cluster, you may want to increase the `history` setting.

 3. To apply these new settings, run: